 It’s super easy to cook your burgers on the stove if the grill isn’t an option.

-Test for doneness with an instant read digital meat thermometer and transfer to a plate to rest.
+- Test for doneness with a digital meat thermometer and transfer to a plate to rest.

 How to Top Your Hamburger